 There is no disputing that pregnant women should take a prenatal vitamin.
 Women should begin prenatal vitamin supplementation at least one month before conception.
 However, if a pregnancy is unplanned, an expecting mother should start taking prenatal vitamins as soon as she knows she is pregnant.

 When it comes to prenatal vitamins, many women choose the lowest-cost option they can purchase over the counter.
 However, there are several benefits to taking a prescription prenatal vitamin instead of an over-the-counter generic.
-Below are the unique benefits that products in the Prenate® Vitamin Family provide and that make them different from over-the- counter prenatal vitamins.
+Below are the unique benefits that patented ingredients in Prenate® vitamins provide and why they are different from over-the-counter prenatal vitamins.

 Patented Ingredients with Proven Benefits

-- Quatrefolic® is a patented form of folic acid that is found in some Prenate® Vitamin Family products.
+- Quatrefolic® is a patented form of folic acid that is found in Prenate Chewable®.
 It is bioavailable to all women regardless of their ability to process folic acid.
-Every Prenate® product provides 1 mg of folate, as a blend of bioavailable Quatrefolic®, plus traditional folic acid.1

 - Sumalate® is a patented form of iron found in several Prenate® Vitamin Family products, including Prenate Mini® and Prenate Pixie®.
 It is about three times more bioavailable than common iron forms.
-This means that a smaller dose is more efficient.2,3,4 Plus, patients report less nausea, vomiting, constipation, diarrhea and abdominal pain with Sumalate® than other common iron forms.3,5,6
+This means that a smaller dose is more efficient.2-4 Plus, patients report less nausea, vomiting, constipation, diarrhea, and abdominal pain with Sumalate® than other common iron forms.3,5,6

 - FormiCal® is a patented form of calcium formate.
 Several Prenate® vitamins contain FormiCal®.
 It is gentle on the gastrointestinal tract.7 Plus, it is absorbed more rapidly and more efficiently, and to a greater extent than calcium citrate and calcium carbonate (common forms of calcium in over-the-counter prenatal vitamins).7